MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-native-authentication-ios-sign-in.md

 [!INCLUDE [applies-to-external-only](../external-id/includes/applies-to-external-only.md)]

-This guide shows how to run an iOS sample application that demonstrates sign-up, sign in, sign out, and reset password scenarios using Microsoft Entra External ID.
+In this quickstart you learn how to run an iOS sample application that demonstrates sign-up, sign in, sign out, and reset password scenarios using Microsoft Entra External ID.

-In this article, you learn how to:

-- Register application in the external tenant.
-- Enable public client and native authentication flows.
-- Create user flow in the external tenant.
-- Associate your application with the user flow.
-- Update a sample native iOS mobile application to use your own external tenant details.
-- Run and test the sample native iOS mobile application.

 ## Prerequisites